bloomberg/chromium.bb/docs/code_coverage.md

 report generation modes, and all of them require the following as input:
 - Indexed profile
 - All built target binaries
-- All exercised source files.
+- All exercised source files

 For example, the following command can be used to generate per-file line-by-line code coverage report: